Research Advisory Council

-The Research Advisory Council (RAC) is constituted by the Provost’s Office, directly through the Associate Provost for Research.
-To facilitate RAC effectiveness, the Associate Provost explicitly desires autonomy for this committee.
+The Research Advisory Council (RAC) is constituted by the Provost’s Office, directly through the Vice Provost for Research and Scholarly Inquiry.
+To facilitate RAC effectiveness, the Vice Provost explicitly desires autonomy for this committee.
 Wake Forest University broadly defines research to include all creative and scholarly work driven by a quest for new knowledge.
 The heart of the University is the process of generating, disseminating, and critiquing such work; it does so partly in the service of the critical ethical obligation of a society to solve societal problems and address cultural concerns.
 Although research and teaching are separable in concept, they often become intertwined in practice, especially at Wake Forest, where teaching and research are both highly valued by the faculty.
 This has three implications for the mission of RAC.
 First, RAC considers and advises about research in the unique Wake Forest context of highly valued teaching and the spirit of Pro Humanitate.
 Second, RAC fosters the clear conceptual distinction of research from teaching, so that research does not get lost in the overlap.
 Last, as the RAC considers various research issues, it is more concerned with policy than administration.

 The primary responsibilities of the RAC are thus to: